The following provides a brief summary of the main specific noise pollution laws invoked in relation to neighbourhood noise and nuisance issues.

 Other Noise Pollution Laws

-Section 82 of the Environmental Protection Act 1990 enables magistrates (or a sheriff) to take action on receipt of a complaint from a person aggrieved by noise that amounts to a nuisance.
+Section 82 of the Environmental Protection Act 1990 enables magistrates (or a sheriff in Scotland) to take action on receipt of a complaint from a person aggrieved by noise that amounts to a nuisance.
 Complaints may be made by occupiers of premises and may relate to noise emitted from premises or from vehicles in the street (but does not apply to noise from aircraft, traffic, military or Crown).

 If the magistrate is satisfied that the nuisance exists (or existed and is likely to recur) it may make an order requiring the person responsible to abate the nuisance within a certain time (or to prohibit it recurrence).
 Where the person responsible can’t be found proceedings may be brought against the owner or occupier.